 A solid state reaction in which the atoms of existing crystals within a rock are reorganized in response to heat and/or pressure.
 The recrystallized mineral grains are typically larger in size than the original crystals.
 The photomicrograph is of a metamorphic rock in which feldspar grains have been recrystallized, as evidenced by their straight grain contacts.

 A drainage pattern in which stream channels develop within a large-scale network of intersecting joints.
 This drainage pattern is characterized by right-angle bends in the channels of streams and streams that intersect at right angles.

-Metamorphism across a broad area caused by the elevated temperatures and pressures of plate collision or deep burial.
+Metamorphism across a broad geographic area caused by the elevated temperatures and pressures of plate collision or deep burial.
 This type of metamorphism usually occurs at continental margins.

 The collection of information about an object or area from a distance, frequently using data obtained from satellites, aircraft or underwater vehicles.
 Some of the many methods employed include: photography, radar, spectroscopy and magnetism.